CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 111.Ti={_AI_systems} already placed on the market or put into service and {_general-purpose_AI_models} already placed on the marked

-111.1.1.sec=sec=Without prejudice to the application of Article {Article.5.Xnum} as referred to in Article {Article.113.Xnum}(3), point (a), {_AI_systems} which are components of the large-scale IT systems established by the legal acts listed in Annex X that have been placed on the market or put into service before 2 August 2027 shall be brought into compliance with this Regulation by 31 December 2030.
+111.1.1.sec=sec=Without prejudice to the application of Article {Article.5.Xnum} as referred to in Article {Article.113.Xnum}(3), point (a), {_AI_systems} which are components of the large-scale IT systems established by the legal acts listed in Annex {Annex.X.Xnum} that have been placed on the market or put into service before 2 August 2027 shall be brought into compliance with this Regulation by 31 December 2030.

-111.1.2.sec=The requirements laid down in this Regulation shall be taken into account in the evaluation of each large-scale IT system established by the legal acts listed in Annex X to be undertaken as provided for in those legal acts and where those legal acts are replaced or amended.
+111.1.2.sec=The requirements laid down in this Regulation shall be taken into account in the evaluation of each large-scale IT system established by the legal acts listed in Annex {Annex.X.Xnum} to be undertaken as provided for in those legal acts and where those legal acts are replaced or amended.

 111.1.=[G/Z/paras/s2]